Code-Institute-Submissions/the-doors/README.md

    		}
 	}
 ```
 Function above checks if element is in view.
 If yes it returns its id.
+Very Important!
+It works only with elements with id

 ### Hovering, zooming and easy_read
 #### Zoomable